XRPLF/xrpl-dev-portal/content/reference-data-api.md

     Command: `node import/postgres/backfill`
 * API Server - Provides [REST API access](#api-method-reference) to the data.
-    Command:  `npm start` (restarts the server automatically when source files change), or `node api/server.js` (simple start)
+    Command:  `npm start` (restarts the server automatically when source files change), or `node api/server.js` (start once)

 ## Importing Data ##

 In order to retrieve data from the `rippled` Historical Database, you must first populate it with data.
 Broadly speaking, there are two ways this can happen:

 * Connect to a `rippled` server that has the historical ledgers, and retrieve them.
-(Later, you can reconfigure the `rippled` server not to maintain history older than what you have in your Historical Database.)
+(Later, you can reconfigure the `rippled` server not to keep history older than what you have in your Historical Database.)
     * You can choose to retrieve only new ledgers as they are validated, or you can retrieve old ledgers, too.
 * Or, you can load a dump from a database that already has the historical ledger data.
 (At this time, there are no publicly-available database dumps of historical data.)
 Use the standard process for your database.